-SIDEBAR 1: Paraglider Transects Lake Breeze Front
+SIDEBAR: Paraglider Transects Through Lake Breeze Front

-A powered paraglider (PPG) piloted by Chris Santacroce was used to collect unique observations during PCAPS.
+A powered paraglider piloted by Chris Santacroce was used to collect unique observations during PCAPS.
 A radiosonde was attached to Chris’s helmet as he sampled cross-sections and vertical profiles of boundary-layer temperature and humidity.
 PPGs can fly at very low speeds without stalling (around 7 to 10 m s -1), which allows for unique sampling of the air by a human pilot.
 Imagine being able to ask a weather balloon to stop at a certain height, sample a cross-section and spiral back to the ground!

-The PPG was particularly useful in observing the boundary layer near the Great Salt Lake (GSL).
-On 13 December 2010 a PPG flight was conducted on the southeast shores of the GSL (see Fig. 2) prior to and after the inland movement of a lake-breeze front.
-As shown in Fig. 9, the ascending (descending) flight occurred just before (after) the onshore movement of cold, humid low-level air associated with the lake breeze.
-The front subsequently penetrated the entire SLV in about three-hours, rapidly strengthening the low-level inversion.
-The marked influence of the lake breeze front (on several occasions during PCAPS) in replenishing the low-level CAP was unexpected, as previous research had found wintertime lake breezes to be extremely infrequent (Zumpfe and Horel 2007).
-In addition to the onshore movement of cold air residing over the GSL during lake-breeze fronts, the cold and moist GSL boundary layer is likely a major contributor to dense fog episodes in the SLV.
-Because the exact physical mechanisms for fog occurrence are unknown (Hill 1988), forecasting skill for the formation and break-up of dense fog events at the Salt Lake City Airport remains elusive (Randy Graham and Larry Dunn, personal communication 2010).
-In addition, the GSL is hypothesized to serve as a storage reservoir for cold air from mountain slope and canyon flows that drain into the basin.
-The interactions between the SLV and GSL are not well-understood, and will be the focus of future work.
+The paraglider was particularly useful to observe the boundary layer over the Great Salt Lake shoreline (Fig. 2).
+Since the SLV opens to the north into the broader Lake basin, this larger basin serves as a reservoir for cold, higher humidity air during CAP events that pulses into the SLV.
+A flight was conducted over the southeast shore prior to and after the inland movement of a lake-breeze front on 13 December 2010.
+As shown in Fig. 9, the ascending (descending) flight occurred just before (after) the onshore movement of the cold, higher humidity low-level air associated with the lake breeze.
+The front subsequently penetrated the entire SLV in about three hours, rapidly strengthening the low-level inversion.
+The marked influence of lake breeze fronts in replenishing low-level CAPs on several occasions during PCAPS was unexpected, as previous research suggested wintertime lake breeze fronts were rare (Zumpfe and Horel 2007).
+This cold and higher humidity air from over the Lake is also a major contributor to dense fog episodes at the nearby Salt Lake City Airport for which forecasting the formation and break up of such episodes remains elusive (Randy Graham and Larry Dunn, personal communication 2010).

-SIDEBAR 2: Students and Volunteers Make PCAPS A Successful Field Project

-The NSF-supported PCAPS project was unusual in that graduate and undergraduate students and community volunteers played an integral role in both the planning and execution of the experiment.
-Several months prior to the field campaign, graduate students at the University of Utah began meeting to discuss science goals and design key field operations that would help meet these science goals during intensive operational periods (IOPs).
-The students identified several meteorological aspects of CAPs where enhanced instrumentation such as mobile weather stations, portable radiosonde units, or instrumented motorized glider flights would be needed to better understand the underlying physics.
-Operational plans for the implementation of these enhanced observational periods were then drafted by the students.
-Several weeks before the project began, aggressive recruitment of student and community volunteers was conducted via local media, University of Utah campus postings, and various email lists.
-Over 50 individuals, including graduate and undergraduate students as well as members of the community at large responded to the call for help and were trained in PCAPS operations prior to the field study (Fig. 10a).
-The urban setting of the PCAPS study and the close proximity to residences, work, and home allowed many students and volunteers to participate on a limited basis.
-PCAPS volunteers collectively contributing over 500 man-hours of service time and assisted in launching weather balloons, driving mobile meteorological stations, supporting motor-glider operations (Fig. 10b), installing meteorological instruments, and forecasting of CAP evolution.

 Acknowledgments